 During transformer installation and operation minimum isolating distances between cables ( HV cables and HV cables shield , LV cables, Auxiliary cables, ground cables, metallic parts) and active parts of the transformers have to be peremptorily secured.

-Here following some basic check to be performed before to put in parallel more transformers:
+Here following some basic checks to be performed before connecting some transformers in parallel: